-For product standards and general specifications, refer to Appendix A: Product Certifications and Installation Guidelines for Conformance.
+For product standards and general specifications, refer to Appendix A:

-If Module is located in an RX3i Universal Backplane, an external source of Isolated +24Vdc is required.
+18 If terminals 18 & 19 are employed, the following applies: If Module is located in an RX3i Universal Backplane, an external source of Isolated +24Vdc is required.
 The external source must be connected via the TB1 connector located on the left side of the backplane.
+If this work has a set of the backplane.